jtai/brood/README.md

 `posix_getlogin()` from the POSIX PHP extension.
 You can bypass this call by explicitly passing the user to the Overlord with the `-u` option.

+The `Announce\NewRelic` action requires the cURL PHP extension.

 Installation
 ============